-How the conflict of interest could influence our or Octagon Asset Management Limited's investment decisions

-How the conflict of interest is managed
+Conflict of interest How the conflict of interest could influence our or Octagon Asset Management Limited's investment decisions How the conflict of interest is managed of the Scheme could be encouraged by the association between us and the manager to invest in the associated fund when they otherwise might not have.
+Asset Management Limited employees making investment decisions for the funds.
+See also the general policies and procedures below.
 The Octagon Asset Management Limited employees making the investment decisions for the funds may have a direct or indirect financial interest in financial products in which they transact for the funds, or have personal relationships or outside business interests that give rise to non-work duties or interests relevant to the issuer of those financial products.
 The employees making the investment decisions for the funds could be encouraged by their personal financial or other interests to transact for the funds when they otherwise might not have.
 The Octagon Asset Management Limited employees making the investment decisions for the funds are required to disclose their personal holdings of financial products, their outside business interests and any other relevant conflicts of interest, and their investment decisions are monitored in light of those disclosures.
 See also the general policies and procedures below.
 Octagon Asset Management Limited's employees may also be shareholders of Octagon Asset Management Limited.
 In addition, many of the directors and senior managers within the Forsyth Barr Group are shareholders of Forsyth Barr Group Limited, our parent company.
 Shareholders may receive dividends from Octagon Asset Management Limited (Forsyth Barr Group Limited), and the value of their shares may increase, depending on the financial performance of Octagon Asset Management Limited (the Forsyth Barr group).
 This means that the Octagon Asset Management Limited employees making the investment decisions for the funds of the Scheme could be encouraged to transact in a manner that financially advantages Octagon Asset Management Limited or other entities in the Forsyth Barr group of companies to the detriment of investors in the funds.
 See above for how particular conflicts of interest for the Octagon Asset Management Limited employees making investment decisions are managed, and the general policies and procedures below.